gazebosim/gz-sim/tutorials/video_recorder.md

 i.e. each frame encoded into the video will be timestamped using sim time.
-For example, if a complex simulation was running at half of real time speed, and `<use_sim_time>` is set to true, video playback should ignore delays due to low Real Time Factor (RTF) and plays back simulation as if RTF was 1.0.
+For example, if a complex simulation was running at half of real time speed, and `<use_sim_time>` is set to true, video playback should ignore delays due to low Real Time Factor (RTF) and plays back video as if RTF was 1.0.
 By default, the value is `false`, which means the videos are recorded based on real time.